tsgallion/prime-hexagon/README.md

 # prime-hexagon

-Prime numbers and their positions in the prime hexagon
+Prime numbers and their positions in the prime hexagon.

 This code plots the positons in the central triangle of the prime hexagon.